Hydroptix/cp_pichecker/README.md

 The status/load of each Pi will be displayed, and the name of the Pi with the lowest load will be indicated.

 ## Brief explanation of script behavior
-1. Attempt to SSH into each Pi and immediately exit.
+1. Ping each Pi to see if they are available.
+2. If the ping succeeded, attempt to ssh into the Pi.
-2. If the connection succeeded, get system load from `/proc/loadavg`.
+3. If ssh auth succeeded, get system load from `/proc/loadavg`.
 3. Report the lowest load, or none if none of the connections succeeded.

 ## Known Issues